gergacio/JSproblems/README.md

 <!-- * [License](#license) -->

 ## General Information
-- JavaScriptProblems provides a variety of JavaScript practice exercises.
+- JSproblems provides a variety of JavaScript practice exercises.

 ## Technologies Used